oayres/react-ssr/README.md

 - You can't access `this` inside your static `fetchData`.
   - If you have some API call that needs data from another call, chain them together one after the other using a Promise or async await.
-  - You can access your matched route via `{ match }` in the fetchData, which contains route params.
-  - You can access `{ req }` in the fetchData too - NodeJS request object.
 - Components that are dynamically rendered with static `fetchData` will not be server-side rendered.
 So, if you're programatically doing something like the below, it will render with `this.props.loading` as true on the client, then fetch the data and rerender:
 ```jsx
 const DynamicComponent = components['MyComponent']